Chiller-10/Chiller-10/README.md

-- 👋 Hi, I’m @Chiller-10
+- 👋 Hi, I’m Suriya
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Analaytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me -- suriyasmt75@gmail.com

 <!---
 Chiller-10/Chiller-10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.